Now Playing

 Arbabsiar allegedly met on a number of occasions in Mexico with a DEA confidential source who has posed as an associate of a violent international drug trafficking cartel.

 According to the complaint, Arbabsiar arranged to hire the source to carry out the assassination.
 Arbabsiar allegedly arranged a down payment of approximately $100,000 on a $1.5 million contract to be wired into a U.S. bank account.
-The assassination was to have taken place in the U.S.
+The assassination was to have taken place in the United States.

 A spokesman for Iranian President Mahmoud Ahmadinejad called the allegations "a fabrication" and "a child's story."

-Mueller said many lives could have been lost in the plot to kill the ambassador with bombs in the U.S.
+Mueller said many lives could have been lost if a plot to kill the ambassador with bombs had been carried out in the U.S.

 "We will not let other countries use our soil as their battleground," said Preet Bharara, the U.S. attorney in Manhattan.